edgeport/cdn/README.md

 <img src="images/custom-cname.png" width="600">
 </p>

-Once you’ve applied this, the static website content will be available via your custom domain.
+When you’ve applied this, the static website content will be available via your custom domain.

 ## High Availability Method